Our Lady of Kazan

-Our Lady of Kazan, also called Mother of God of Kazan (Казанская Богоматерь), is a holy icon of the highest stature within the Russian Orthodox Church, representing the Virgin Mary as the protector and patroness of the city of Kazan, and a palladium of all of Russia and Rus', known as the Holy Protectress of Russia.
-As is the case for any holy entity under a Patriarchate in communion within the greater Eastern Orthodox Church, it is venerated by all Orthodox faithful.
+Our Lady of Kazan, also called Mother of God of Kazan (Казанская Богоматерь), is an icon of the Russian Orthodox Church, representing the Virgin Mary as the protector and patroness of the city of Kazan, and a palladium of all of Russia and Rus'.

 According to legend, the icon was originally acquired from Constantinople, lost in 1438, and miraculously recovered in pristine state over 140 years later in 1579.
 Two major cathedrals, the Kazan Cathedral, Moscow, and the Kazan Cathedral, St. Petersburg, are consecrated to Our Lady of Kazan, and they display copies of the icon, as do numerous churches throughout the land.
 The original icon in Kazan was stolen, and probably destroyed, in 1904.

-The "Fátima image" is a 16th-century copy of the icon, or possibly the 16th-century original, stolen from St. Petersburg in 1917 and purchased by F. A. Mitchell-Hedges in 1953.
-It was housed in Fátima, Portugal from 1970 to 1993, then in the study of Pope John Paul II in the Vatican from 1993 to 2004, when it was returned to Kazan, where it is now kept in the Kazan Monastery of the Theotokos.
-Copies of the image are also venerated in the Catholic Church.
+The "Vatican copy" is a 16th-century copy of the icon, or possibly the 16th-century original, stolen from St. Petersburg in 1917 and purchased by F. A. Mitchell-Hedges in 1953.
+It was housed in Fátima, Portugal from 1970 to 1993, then in the study of Pope John Paul II in the Vatican from 1993 to 2004, when it was returned to Kazan, where it is kept in the Kazan Mother of God Monastery.

-Feast days of Our Lady of Kazan are 21 July, and 4 November (which is also the Russian Day of National Unity).
+Feast days of Our Lady of Kazan are 8 July (O.S.)/ 21 July (N.S.), and 22 October (O.S)/ 4 November (N.S.) (which is also the Russian Day of National Unity).

 History

-According to tradition, the original icon of Our Lady of Kazan was brought to Russia from Constantinople in the 13th century.
-After the establishment of the Khanate of Kazan (c.
-1438) the icon disappeared from the historical record for more than a century.

-Metropolitan Hermogenes' chronicle, written at the request of Tsar Feodor in 1595, describes the recovery of the icon.
-According to this account, after a fire destroyed Kazan in 1579, the Virgin appeared to a 10-year-old girl, Matrona, revealing the location where the icon lay hidden.
-The girl told the archbishop about the dream, but she was not taken seriously.
-However, on 8 July 1579, after two repetitions of the dream, the girl and her mother recovered the icon on their own, buried under a destroyed house where it had been hidden to save it from the Tatars.
+Metropolitan Hermogenes' chronicle, written at the request of Tsar Feodor in 1595, said that after a fire destroyed Kazan in 1579, the Virgin appeared to a 10-year-old girl, Matrona, revealing the location where the icon lay hidden.
+The girl told the archbishop about the dream; she was not taken seriously.
+On 8 July 1579, after two repetitions of the dream, the girl and her mother recovered the icon on their own, buried under a destroyed house where it had been hidden to save it from the Tatars.